gwappa/physiology-data-organization/README.md

-# Data organization: Let data tell what you did
+# Data organization: Let data speak about what you did

 Keisuke Sehara

-The MIT License
+Copyright (c) 2019 Keisuke Sehara, the MIT License

 ## Introduction

 ### Why does data organization matter?

+Without a common organization...

 - You may not find out what data is missing for which experiment:
   - Data tends to get dispersed over time, in different hard drives, in different computers.